-Having your material published on ASLAN Hub helps to showcase your research and reach new audiences.
-Articles are also viewable in the WordPress blogging platform, and we share links with our Twitter followers and on Facebook.
+Having your material published here helps to showcase your research and reach new audiences.
+Articles are also viewable in the WordPress blogging platform, and we share links with our Twitter followers.
 We can also include a link to your webpage or social media account.
-Just to be clear, ASLAN Hub is run on a not-for-profit basis, so we are unable to offer any payment for your article.
+Just to be clear, the website is run on a not-for-profit basis, so we are unable to offer any payment for your article.

 What to write about?

 The main subject areas covered are:

 - Ancient Sites – monuments and places around the world that are of historic, prehistoric or cultural significance

 - Landscapes – pathways and tracks, earthworks, alignments and other notable endeavours that have altered the landscape